tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 Hosted by Dungeon Master Nicole

-Overview of game rules, ettiquette and payment, and basic tutorial of Roll20 VTT and Discord for tabletop rpging.
+Overview of game rules, ettiquette and payment.

+Basic tutorial of Roll20 VTT and Discord for tabletop rpging.

 Created Lv 1 characters using Roll20 Charactermancer